jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/separate-namespaces.md

 ## Create necessary resources in Jenkins namespace

-Below you can find manifest with RBAC that need to be created in `jenkins` namespace.
+Below you can find manifest with RBAC that needs to be created in `jenkins` namespace.
 Copy its content to `jenkins-ns-rbac.yaml` file.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1